Twin Kingdom Valley: Reception

 That review comments on the peculiarities which occur when porting games from the BBC micro or C64 to the ZX Spectrum.
 The original BBC version had been reported by the maker, Bug Byte, as a "No. 1 hit" by one magazine, reportedly based on sales figures.
-There is little or no information available on how magazines at the time compiled such charts.
-However, the sales were clearly significant enough for the publisher to request the various ports listed, and to run many full page adverts for the game.
+There is little or no information available on how magazines at the time compiled such charts, but the sales were clearly significant enough for the publisher to request the various ports listed, and to run many full page adverts for the game.

-Letters were sent to the game publisher, in a time before "internet review systems" had been created.
-These are long lost, but did include generally positive comments.
-Most notable among them was a letter from the father of a blind child, who was able to play the game, thanks to the included speech synthesizer support.